artasbartas/artasbartas.github.io/_posts/2016-06-12-getting-started-with-revealjs.md

 </section>
 {% endhighlight %}

 If you read all the way to this point, then nothing can stop you.
-Hope you will create only great presentations from now on.
+I hope you will create only great presentations from now on.